AN-2001/Irit2Powerpoint/README.md

 * .NET framework **4.8** SDK and targeting pack.
 * Visual Studio Tools for Office (VSTO).
-* ClickOnce Publishing.
-* Microsoft Visual Studio Installer Projects Extension:
-  - Can be found at https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects
-  - Click Download then follow the instructions, this will modify visual studio to include the installer project preset.

-Preferred compilation is for x64 Release, debug wont create the installer.

 To compile, open the top level solution and compile all the projects, compilation may take a few minutes.

-Once compiled, an installer will be created in the root directory of the projet with the name I2P.exe.
+After Compilation the /bin directory will be created in the root of the project, this directory contains all the required DLLs and manifests to register the plugin.
-Run I2P.exe then follow the instructions to register the plugin with powerpoint.
-If desired, the plugin can be uninstalled from Window's control panel normally.
+Installation can proceed manually, but for comfort we provide the following two scripts:

+Install.bat:
+Once compiled, the plugin may be installed my running the "install.bat" script with admin privelages. the script registers the DLL and create a Windows Registry entry for the plugin so that powerpoint can load it. the script can take arguments, either "Debug" or "Release" (case sensitive), this determines which version of the plugin gets installed.

+uninstall.bat:
+to uninstall the plugin simply run uninstall.bat with either "Release" or "Debug", this will deregister the DLL and remove the Windows Registry entry for the plugin.

 # AFTER COMPILATION
-navigate to the docs directory, it provides documentation for the command syntax.
+navigate to the docs directory, it provides documentation on how to use the plugin.
 An example powerpoint presentation that demonstrates the plugin is also provided.

 **By Abed Naa'ran and Ismaeel Bder**